 Important note on Dysport units: Dysport units are not equivalent to Botox units.
 A typical forehead treatment uses ~20 Botox units vs ~60 Dysport units — the per-unit prices look very different but the total treatment cost can be similar.
 Always compare treatment cost when switching brands, not just per-unit price.

 All four Metro Vancouver markets sit in the premium-to-mid range — reflecting the region's higher operating costs and well-established patient base.
-Richmond and Vancouver are essentially tied at the top, while Surrey and Burnaby offer comparable credentials at slightly lower prices.
+Richmond now leads on price, with Vancouver close behind.
+Surrey and Burnaby offer comparable credentials at slightly lower prices.

 | Area | Avg price | Level |